coding-sisterhood/html-css-workshop/README.md

 Save changes to your file.

-Right click on the file and choose `Open with -> Googl Chrome` (or any other Internet browser you use).
+Right click on the file and choose `Open with -> Google Chrome` (or any other Internet browser you use).
 You will see a blank page.

 Right click on the page in the browser and select `Inspect` option.
 You will see `<html>` tag containing empty `<head>` and `<body>` tags.